hervegirod/jinput2/README.md

 # jinput2
-This project is a fork of the https://github.com/jinput/jinput project, whoch had no changed since 2018
+This project is a fork of the https://github.com/jinput/jinput project, which had no changed since 2018

 # Changes
 The project contains the full Java content necessary to build the jar file.
 It also distribute the native files.